AnkitBaliyan1/NLP_Twiter_disaster_detection_and_monitoring/README.md

   2. TfidfVectorizer

 Feature Reduction techniques:
-  1.PCA or Principal component analysis,
+  1. PCA or Principal component analysis,
   2. SVD or Singular Value Decomposition

 The final model (Logistic Regression) able to achieve the f-score of over 0.79 with TF-IDF feature extraction technique.